shalinib-js/Intern-Task/README.md

 # 🛒 Product Management App (React + Backend)

 A full-stack web application that allows users to browse products, view product details, and manage authentication.
-The project is built using React for the frontend and Node.js + Express with MongoDB for the backend.
+The project is built using React for the frontend and Node.js + Express with MongoDB for the backend(`MERN Stack`).

 ---